 CAPA, as the term indicates has 2 parts to the process.
 Corrective Action and Preventive Action.
 Corrective actions are implemented in response to customer complaints, unacceptable levels of product non-conformance, issues identified during an internal audit, or adverse or unstable trends in product and process monitoring.
 Preventive actions are implemented in response to the identification of potential sources of non-conformity to prevent reoccurrence.
 CAPA implementation and effectiveness verification are leading indicators of the overall quality system effectiveness.

-- Analysis: Thorough analysis of the issue that has been summarized from step 1.
+A thorough analysis of the issue that has been summarized from step 1.
 The analysis may include scanning the entire system to determine if issues of similar nature have occurred.
-Conducting risk assessment to determine the severity and the potential impact the issue at hand will have on the company’s key stakeholders and principal/values.
+Conducting a risk assessment to determine the severity and the potential impact the issue at hand will have on the company’s key stakeholders and principal/values.

-- Action Plans: Create and document the required action plans that will mitigate the identified root causes.
-Care should be taken to be address the corrective action to address the non-conformity at hand and at the same time take preventive actions to be certain that the issues of similar kind does not occur in the future.
+Create and document the required action plans that will mitigate the identified root causes.
+Care should be taken to address the corrective action to address the non-conformity at hand and at the same time take preventive actions to be certain that the issues of a similar kind do not occur in the future.
 The actions may require initiating change control to address all the required changes to be addressed including procedural or documentation changes.
 Such changes should be communicated to those directly involved – making sure everyone is aware of the changes, understands the changes, and implements the changes.
-Once source error information is correctly captures, many companies escalate these immediately to CAPAs to begin the investigation process.
+Once source error information is correctly captured, many companies escalate these immediately to CAPAs to begin the investigation process.
 Everything becomes a CAPA!
 This behavior may lead to an overload of data that doesn’t inherently provide the important impacts of what’s failing across the organization.
-With a volume of CAPAs, companies cannot always assure 100% effectiveness of its corrective/preventive action plans; what the trending really is tell you and, if the information provided back to the product design is really going anywhere – there’s just too many.
+With a volume of CAPAs, companies cannot always assure 100% effectiveness of its corrective/preventive action plans; what the trending really tells you and, if the information provided back to the product design is really going anywhere – there’s just too many.

 To accomplish the above processes of what a good CAPA process requires for a company to manage their need the following QMS solutions:

-- CAPA Management: A good CAPA management tool provides an effective problem resolution management platform that allows to choreograph the above identified elements by supporting the processes within it or by working with other parts of the integrated EQMS solution framework.
+A good CAPA management tool provides an effective problem resolution management platform that allows choreographing the above-identified elements by supporting the processes within it or by working with other parts of the integrated EQMS solution framework.

-- Change Management: Many a times, action plans proposed may need to be spun off as change projects whether they be replacing machines, re-validating a specific process or equipment, changing documents, creation of new documents or ensuring that knowledge is properly propagated, a change management tool is essential to carry out the complete CAPA action plan objective.
+Many a time, action plans proposed may need to be spun off as change projects whether they be replacing machines, re-validating a specific process or equipment, changing documents, the creation of new documents or ensuring that knowledge is properly propagated, a change management tool is essential to carry out the complete CAPA action plan objective.

-- Document Control: We know information is knowledge and no process change can be complete without the supporting information in documents are revised and thus aligned with the improvement to the processes that are being worked on.
+We know the information is knowledge and no process change can be complete without the supporting information in documents are revised and thus aligned with the improvement to the processes that are being worked on.